bentemple/nvidia_shield_tv_controller/HomeAssistantSetup.md

 ## Setup Overview:
 1. Update the config file `NvidiaShieldTVController/app/gradle.properties` with the correct base url to your Home Assistant instance.
+2. *IFF your Home Assistant instance is not using https://*, Update the xml config file `NvidiaShieldTVController/app/src/main/res/xml/network_security_config.xml` with the correct domain or IP of your Home Assistant instance.
-2. Create a long lived token in Home Assistant and save it to: `NvidiaShieldTVController/home_assistant_token`
+3. Create a long lived token in Home Assistant and save it to: `NvidiaShieldTVController/home_assistant_token`
-3. Enable developer options on the `Nvidia Shield` and enable network debugging.
+4. Enable developer options on the `Nvidia Shield` and enable network debugging.
-4. Install Android Studio
+5. Install Android Studio
-5. Connect ADB to the `Nvidia Shield` via Network Debugging.
+6. Connect ADB to the `Nvidia Shield` via Network Debugging.
-6. Build and install the build variants you want to use.
+7. Build and install the build variants you want to use.
 Note: You _must_ include the Shield app as it contains the accessibility service for returning to the `Nvidia Shield`
-7. Enable the `Shield TV Control` app accessibility service: Settings → Device Preferences → Accessibility → Shield TV Control
+8. Enable the `Shield TV Control` app accessibility service: Settings → Device Preferences → Accessibility → Shield TV Control
-8. Create a new Home Assistant automation to subscribe to the `nvidia_shield_tv_request` event type and perform the desired actions.
+9. Create a new Home Assistant automation to subscribe to the `nvidia_shield_tv_request` event type and perform the desired actions.
 You can use the *Choose* action and filter conditionally with the *Value Template*: `{{ trigger.event.data.command == "SELECT_TV_INPUT" and trigger.event.data.value == "shield"}}`
 The default `event.data.value` is the name of the build variant. i.e. one of:
 `shield, speaker, nintendo_switch, pc, ps4, ps5, xboxone, gameconsole`
-9. Disable developer options once everything is setup and working.
+10. Disable developer options once everything is setup and working.

 ## Preparing The Shield and Apps:

 1. Set config values
    Set the  `NvidiaShieldTVController/app/gradle.properties` file to reflect the correct URL for your HomeAssistant instance.
 Do *not* include a trailing `/`, and set the boolean `USE_HOME_ASSISTANT` to true.

+2. *IFF your Home Assistant instance is not using https://*, Update the xml config file `NvidiaShieldTVController/app/src/main/res/xml/network_security_config.xml` with the correct domain or IP of your Home Assistant instance.

-2. Create a token in Home Assistant for your user, and save it to a new file in the top level of the Android project: `NvidiaShieldTVController/home_assistant_token`
+3. Create a token in Home Assistant for your user, and save it to a new file in the top level of the Android project: `NvidiaShieldTVController/home_assistant_token`
    More details on how to obtain a token can be found [here](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

-3. Enable developer mode on the Nvidia Shield TVk
+4. Enable developer mode on the Nvidia Shield TVk

     Open the following menu tree:
     Settings → Device Preferences → About → Build